SWOT analysis: Examples and templates

 Create a competitive analysis template

-Tip 1: Consider internal factors
+Step 1: Consider internal factors

-Tip 2: Evaluate external factors
+Step 2: Evaluate external factors

 External factors stem from processes outside of your control.
 This includes competitors, market trends, and anything else that’s affecting your organization from the outside in.

 External factors are trickier to solve, as you can’t directly control the outcome.
-What you can do is pivot your own processes in a way that mitigates negative external factors.
+However, you can pivot your processes to mitigate the impact of negative external factors.
+You can work to solve these issues by:

 • Competing with market trends